 ABOUT THE CONFERENCE

-The Cancer Research Institute (CRI), the Association for Cancer lmmunotherapy (CIMT), the European Academy of Tumor Immunology (EATI), and the American Association for Cancer Research (AACR) are proud to join forces once again to sponsor the Fourth International Cancer lmmunotherapy Conference.
+The Cancer Research Institute (CRI), the Association for Cancer lmmunotherapy (CIMT), the European Academy of Tumor Immunology (EATI), and the American Association for Cancer Research (AACR) are proud to present the Fourth International Cancer lmmunotherapy Conference.

 The 2018 meeting will take place at the New York Marriott Marquis in New York, New York, USA from September 30-October 3, 2018.
-The program will focus on "Translating Science into Survival," and feature talks from more than 50 leaders in the field covering all areas of inquiry in cancer immunology and immunotherapy, including: neoantigens and vaccines, novel mechanisms of immunosuppression and immune evasion, biomarkers, microbiota, oncolytic viruses, new agents and their mode of action, combination therapies, adoptive cell therapies, new checkpoints, non-checkpoint immunotherapies, and the tumor microenvironment.
+The program will focus on "Translating Science into Survival," and feature talks from more than 50 leaders in the field covering all areas of inquiry in cancer immunology and immunotherapy, including: regulating T cells and their response to cancer, tumor microenvironment, genetically engineered T cells, maintenance of immune balance, novel vaccine platforms and combinations, mutational analysis and predicting response to immunotherapy, convergence of technology and cancer immunotherapy, microbiome, and metabolism.